Bucharest, Romania’s vibrant capital, isn’t just a dot on the map—it’s the sixth-largest city in the EU and a treasure trove of experiences.

 2. Revolution Square

-World-famous as the setting of the Romanian Revolution of December 1989, which resulted in the fleeing of Nicolae Ceaucescu, Revolution Square is home to a few visit-worthy buildings.
+World-famous as the setting of the Romanian Revolution of December 1989, which resulted in Nicolae Ceaucescu’s fleeing, Revolution Square is home to a few visit-worthy buildings.
 As a whole, it’s without question one of the most incredible places to visit in Bucharest.
-Actually, this is unquestionably one of the most famous things in Romania in general!
+Actually, this is unquestionably one of the most famous attractions in Bucharest in general!

 Arguably, the most striking structure on the square is the former Royal Palace, which now houses the highly recommended National Art Museum.
 In this incredible museum, you can see various works of art, from medieval and modern Romanian art to art from Western Europe, East Asia, and the Islamic world.

 Another landmark on Revolution Square is the Romanian Athenaeum.
 Completed in 1888 and designed by French architect Albert Galleron, the building was almost entirely financed by public donations.
 This magnificent concert hall boasts a ring of pink marble columns, gorgeous curved balconies, arches with brass lanterns, and frescoed ceilings.
-This is the premier concert hall in Romania, the home of the renowned George Enescu Philharmonic Orchestra.
+It is the premier concert hall in Romania and the home of the renowned George Enescu Philharmonic Orchestra.

-Less spectacular than the two buildings mentioned above, the Kretzulescu Church still makes for a nice place to visit.
-A small orthodox church made with red bricks, this is a charming building featuring beautiful interior frescoes.
+Although less spectacular than the two buildings mentioned above, the Kretzulescu Church is still a nice place to visit.
+A small Orthodox church made with red bricks, it is a charming building featuring beautiful interior frescoes.

 3. Dimitrie Gusti National Village Museum